 AQMD Rule 1166 compliance is a requirement for contaminated soil excavation.
 Although this process is costly, the fines and penalties for violating them are more.
 Thus, its best to consult an proper environmental engineering firm.
 Moreover, a Phase 1 Environmental Site Assessment at the purchase stage is the best recommendation for staying one step ahead.
 If contaminated soil becomes apparent during the assessment, a proper budget can be set.

-A Phase I Environmental Site Assessment cost can vary, depending on the region and characteristics of a property.
-A Phase I Environmental Site Assessment cost for a typical commercial or industrial lot can range between $1,900 and $3,200.
+A Phase 1 Environmental cost can vary, depending on the region and characteristics of a property.
+A Phase I Environmental Site Assessment cost (for a typical commercial lot) ranges between $2,000 and $3,500.
 In fact, some prices can be as high as $6,000.
 This article clarifies that prices can, and do, vary.
-And just like all other services, the suspiciously low prices can result in errors at the expense of the Client.
-In fact, due to the complications and lengthiness of these reports, most errors are unnoticeable by Clients at the time of purchase.
-Consequently, errors come to light later down the line, and may cost a fortune.
-Nonetheless, this article will provide insight on what to expect when purchasing a Phase 1 Environmental Site Assessment.
+And just like all other services, suspiciously low prices can result in errors at the expense of the Client.
+In fact, due to the lengthiness of these reports, errors can be unnoticeable by Clients.
+Consequently, errors come to light later down the line, and can cost a fortune to deal with.
+Nonetheless, this article provides insight on what to expect when purchasing a Phase 1 Environmental Site Assessment.
 Additionally, this article highlights some do’s and don’ts for purchasing a Phase I ESA Report.
-Updated June 24, 2019.
+Updated August 1, 2019.

-Variable Costs for a Phase I Environmental Site Assessment Report
+Variable Costs of a Phase 1 Environmental Site Assessment Report

 Property characteristics base the cost for a Phase I Environmental Site Assessment.
 The location and size of the property are the main pillars.
 Some lots require more research.
 Others require more time and resources to physically inspect.
 For example, car dealerships can require multiple days to inspect compared to a small office.
 Other complexities and special requirements also weigh in on Phase I ESA pricing.
 For instance, some organizations require specific reporting elements above the ASTM Standard.